RickKimball/fabooh/README.md

 fabooh
 ======

-fabooh c++ template library for cortex-m microcontrollers
+fabooh c++ template library for cortex-m and msp430 microcontrollers